yasiryagi/helpdesk/roles/storage-providers/README.md

 1. Use the [CLI](/tools/cli/README.md#working-groups:overview)
 2. Check [Pioneer](https://testnet.joystream.org/#/working-groups)

 **Note:** Make sure you send some tokens to your "role key"/`5YourStorageAddress.json` before proceeding!
-It needs tokens to send transactions, or it will be considered "down", and not be available to sync.
+It needs tokens to send transactions, or it will be considered "down", and unavailable for syncing.

 ```
 # To make sure everything is running smoothly, it would be helpful to run with DEBUG.